IPLSplatoon/pg-overlays/README.md

 Broadcast overlays for Proving Grounds, a Splatoon event by Inkling Performance Labs.

+**Use of these graphics are protected via copyright.
+Do not reuse or redistribute this graphics package, even after modification.
+[See the license here](LICENSE).
+This repo serves as a reference and to help you make your own graphics from scratch.**

 ## Install

 1. Follow the instruction [here in ipl-overlay-controls](https://github.com/inkfarer/ipl-overlay-controls) to do